|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Today, we explore Cartagena, arguably the most beautiful colonial city in the Americas.
 Our exploration includes the Convent of La Popa, the highest point of the city with its impressive views of Cartagena.
 We continue to the massive fort of Castillo de San Felipe, with its history and mysteries hidden in its stone-walled tunnels.
 We visit the monument of Zapatos Viejos, the Old Shoes.
 However, most impressive is the huge defensive walls that surrounds the old city, which overlooks the sea and its well-preserved colonial architecture within these walls.
 Every street looks more beautiful than the last.
 During your exploration, you will see cathedrals, museums, plazas, restaurants and cafes.
 Cartagena has the best shopping in Colombia.
 Cartagena proudly deserves its designation as a UNESCO World Heritage Site, as you will never forget this wonderful destination.

-Day 20: Cartagena - Afrocolombian neighbourhood of La Boquilla by canoe
+Day 20: Cartagena - Afrocolombian Neighborhood of La Boquilla by Canoe

 Today we explore La Boquilla, an afrocolombian neighborhood in Cartagena by canoe (made of wood), through the natural tunnels of the mangrove forest while we learn about their community, including their fishing techniques.
 Enjoy some free time in the afternoon before our farewell dinner, to toast all of the sites, memories and locals encountered on your Colombian adventure.